mrelich/EField/README.md

 ##########################################

 After compiling, the executable 'analysis' will appear.
-There are currently no options.
-The user needs to toggle them off in 'main' which can be found in Analysis.
-I will update this in the future as package grows
+There are three options the user can use to run the program:

+-a  --  This will make the Rx|E| vs Theta using
+    	the average profile produced from TrackAna.py
+-b  --  This will make Rx|E|vs Theta using the
+    	simple expression valid around the
+	Cherenkov angle.
+-c  --  Make Rx|E| vs Theta using event-by-event
+    	profiles that are calculated from a simple
+	TTree.
+In IceBlock, the code is makeNtuple.py
+	It contains very simple structure.